Sharlaan/pokecheck/README.md

 Then navigate to [http://localhost:3000](http://localhost:3000) in your favorite browser.

 ####Notes
-- since previous version were fetching paginated data, the requirement to show averages on Detail page couldnot be fulfilled.
+- since previous version were fetching paginated data, the requirement to show averages on Detail page could not be fulfilled.
 This version fixes the issue in a progressive way:
 Step1 fetches all pokemon names/IDs, then Step2 fetches their details in background.
-This means you can't visualize average in chart till step2 is completely finished The Circular Progress component displayed in List shows the progress % for Details fetching.
+This implies you can't visualize average in chart (Detail page) till step2 is completely finished
+The Circular Progress component displayed in List shows the progress % for Details fetching.
 The server pokeapi.co can even block temporarily requests with ERROR: TOO MANY REQUESTS message
-- while first previous were relatively performant UX-wise, this isnot the case for this one: the background fetching / caching takes its fair share from the main thread, slowing down the rendering...
+- while first version were relatively performant UX-wise, this isnot the case for this one:
+the background fetching / caching takes its fair share from the main thread, slowing down the rendering...
-I admit this is not ideal and may consider implementing WebWorkers + ServiceWorkers, hopefully should alleviate this rendering slowness issue.
+I admit this is less than ideal and may consider implementing WebWorkers + ServiceWorkers, hopefully should alleviate this rendering slowness issue while still working for the functionality.

 ####fetching times
+On Chrome DevTools Panel, upon opening the List page, you check :
+- Cached requests in Application tab > Caches > Cache Storage
+- Averages object stored in Storages > Localstorage
+- 6 fetching tunnels in Timeline tab, showing parallel requests towards pokeapi.co API

 20.6 mins for 4.6MB (822 requests)
 barely 2secs once all requests cached